 - When opening a Sontaran door which requires three fingers, Donna forms her hand into the Vulcan salute.

 - Stuff Blowing Up: The Doctor lights the upper atmosphere on fire.
-Somehow this doesn't cause rampant worldwide destruction.
 If the crossed fingers and "Please, please..." muttering are any indicator, the Doctor wasn't sure it wouldn't destroy the Earth.

-- World-Healing Wave: Setting the sky on fire.
+- World-Healing Wave: Setting the sky on fire to remove the poison.

 - You Are Better Than You Think You Are: The Doctor to Donna when she thinks she can't be helpful.